Quiz: What's Your Risk

 F. All of these are risk factors that increase a woman's chance of developing breast cancer.

 A - True.
 Women who have an increased risk of breast cancer can take tamoxifen to reduce their chances of developing breast cancer.
-Tamoxifen is also often given to women with breast cancer who are post-menopausal and whose breast cancer is found to be estrogen receptor-positive.
-When taken for five years, tamoxifen prevented the recurrence of the original breast cancer and also prevented the development of a second primary cancer in the opposite breast.
-Research has also shown a 50 percent reduction in breast cancer incidence among high-risk participants who took tamoxifen.
+Research has also shown that, among high-risk participants who took tamoxifen, there was a 50 percent reduction in breast cancer rate.
+Tamoxifen is also often given to women with breast cancer who are pre-menopausal and whose breast cancer is found to be estrogen receptor-positive.

 B - False.
 There is no evidence to support this idea.
 Recent Internet e-mail rumors have suggested that underarm antiperspirants hamper sweat gland function and allow toxins to build up, thereby increasing the risk of developing breast cancer.
-This is not true.
+This has not been studied.

 Can't find the health information you’re looking for?